Skip to main content

 Why choose this course at London College of Fashion

-• Specialist course: this is one of the very few specialist Fashion Retail Management Masters courses available.
+• Specialist course: Bridging the gap between management and creativity, this is one of the few Fashion Retail Management Masters courses available.

 Course overview